In the early hours of New Year's Day, a fire broke out in the Liverpool ECHO Arena car park, destroying all the cars inside.

 The incident raised an important question, one that many customers understandably struggle to get to grips with: if the fire started by accident, why would any claims have been 'fault' claims in the first place?

-@heart talks to Andy Davies, LV= Head of Pricing Strategy Delivery & Risk, to get to the bottom of it.
+Andy Davies, LV= Head of Pricing Strategy Delivery & Risk, helps us get to the bottom of it.

 What is a 'non-fault' claim?

 A 'non-fault' claim is a claim where one of the following is true:

 - The claim has not led to the customer's insurer making any payments

 - All payments made by the insurer have been recovered from a third party and/or their insurer